corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

     - Amazon VPC (Virtual Private Cloud): Provides a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network.
 	- Amazon Route 53: DNS web service for routing end users to Internet applications.
 4. **Transport Layer (OSI Layer 4)**:
-    - AWS Global Accelerator: Improves the availability and performance of your applications with local and global traffic management.
+    - Global Accelerator: Improves the availability and performance of your applications with local and global traffic management.
-	- AWS Network Load Balancer: Distributes incoming application traffic across multiple targets, such as EC2 instances.
+	- Network Load Balancer: Distributes incoming application traffic across multiple targets, such as EC2 instances.
 5. **Session Layer (OSI Layer 5)**:
     - N/A
 6. **Presentation Layer (OSI Layer 6)**: